Eastville Community: Unique Diversity

 The St David AME Zion Church

 2. Cross Hampton St to Eastville Ave, where you will find this historic Church on your left.
-In 1840, Lewis Cuffee, Charles Plato, and William Prime founded the church after they and other Native American and African Americans grew frustrated with segregation at another church in Sag Harbor.
+In 1840, David Hempstead was charged with raising and collecting for the church.
+Lewis Cuffee, Charles Plato, and William Prime are the founding trustees of the church after they and other Indigenous and African Americans grew frustrated with segregation at another church in Sag Harbor.

 The AME Zion Church quickly became the center of the growing Eastville community.
-Newspapers show that residents were active in church leadership, women’s organizations, Sunday school, fairs, and fundraising.
+Newspapers show that residents were active in church leadership, women’s organizations, Sunday school, fairs, fundraising and political debate.